Discovering...

 سكنجبير

 Both fresh and dried ginger are indispensable in Moroccan cooking.
 Ground ginger warms tagines and soups, while fresh ginger is grated into tea and marinades.
-Ginger tea with mint and honey is a popular digestive drink.
+Ginger tea with mint and honey is a popular digestive drink across the country.

 Tip: Dried and fresh ginger are not interchangeable.
 Buy both: ground for tagines, fresh root for tea.